awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_manage_apps_services.md

 For more information, see the [Amazon WorkMail Administrator Guide](http://docs.aws.amazon.com/workmail/latest/adminguide/)\.

 Amazon Relational Database Service
-For more information, see the [Amazon Relational Database Service User Guide](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)\.
+For more information, see the [Amazon RDS User Guide](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)\.

 AWS Management Console
 For more information, see [Enable Access to the AWS Management Console with AD Credentials](ms_ad_management_console_access.md)\.